 "How do I convert a .mod file on a Mac?"

 When you get a good video on your JVC camera, and you want to import it into your Mac or iPad/iPhone, or upload to YouTube for sharing online and friends, then you'll have the similar question that MOD files can't be opened on Mac.
 To solve this problem, you need to convert MOD files to a more common video format, like MOV for Apple devices, using a MOD converter for Mac.
 Read the following parts to learn more details.

 - Part 1.
-How to Convert MOD Files to Other Format on Mac
+How to convert MOD files to other formats on Mac

 - Part 2.
 How to play MOD files on Mac